ergoplatform/website/content/en/blog/2021-04-26-the-ergo-manifesto.md

 The goal of Ergonomic money is to create money, and smart contracts for all people.
 Those at the bottom have the greatest need for the type of tooling we are building.

 ## Ergo Basic Principles

-In this section, we define the main principles that should be followed to create ergonomic money.
+*In this section, we define the main principles that should be followed to create ergonomic money.*

-This might be referred to as “Ergo’s Social Contract”.
+*This might be referred to as “Ergo’s Social Contract”.*

-In case of intentional violation of any of these principles, the resulting protocol should not be called Ergo.
+*In case of intentional violation of any of these principles, the resulting protocol should not be called Ergo.*

-### \    1) Decentralization First
+### 1) Decentralization First

 Ergo should be as decentralized as possible.
 Always strive to spread and grow.
 Any party's social leaders, software developers, hardware manufacturers, miners, funds need to avoid central points of failure.
 All actors whose absence will disrupt the function of the system need to have contingency plans in the event of a disruption.
 Decentralization is born from education and adoption.
 The tools we build need documentation, the community needs to actively participate and grow.
 Teach others to use and adopt the tools.
 The internet is a powerful driver of decentralization.
 It can be a powerful tool to teach.
 Decentralization is born from education, both on the development side and the user side.

 Malicious behavior that may affect the security of the network, should be avoided.
 If any of these parties do appear during Ergo’s lifetime, the community should consider ways to decrease their impact level.
 There will always be those who seek to disrupt, take advantage, misuse and abuse their power.
 What is the answer?
 Education.
 Educating users to protect themselves, how to identify malicious actors, how to avoid them, how to work together to minimize their power.
 I would encourage all community members to continually seek to learn, adopt tooling, assist and teach in one way or another.
 A strong community is born through strong cooperation.

-### \    3) Open Permissionless and Secure
+### 2) Open Permissionless and Secure

 Ergo protocol does not restrict or limit any categories of usage.
 This is necessary in order to remain resilient.
 We certainly can advocate cooperation, trade, and human values however we do not enforce them.
 That would require a central power.
 Developers are free to implement any logic they want, taking full responsibility for the ethics and legality of their application.